 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 Interest rate risks from financial instruments can in general arise in connection with financial liabilities.
-Fixed rate securities may have their market value adversely impacted due to a rise in interest rates.
 Our cash equivalents and investment portfolio can also be subject to market risk due to changes in interest rates.
 Banks are adjusting the interest rate depending on changes of the respective reference rates set by central banks.
-The carrying value of variable interest bearing cash at banks is ξ 82,128 thousand (2021: ξ 130,000 thousand).
-Considering existing thresholds, a hypothetical reasonable increase / decrease of 50 basis points (2021: 10 basis points) in interest rates would have an effect on the Group's consolidated financial statements of ξ 411 / (ξ 411) thousand (2021: ξ 130 / (ξ 130) thousand) arising from cash at banks.
+The carrying value of variable interest-bearing cash at banks is €45,793 thousand (2022: €82,128 thousand).
+A hypothetical reasonable increase / decrease of 50 basis points (2022: 50 basis points) in interest rates would have an effect on the Group's consolidated financial statements of €229 thousand / (€229 thousand) (2022: €411 thousand / (€411 thousand)) arising from cash at banks.
+A change in interest rates would further affect the fair value of fixed-term deposits held.
+As the fixed-term deposits are measured at AC, this does not lead to an impact on the consolidated financial statements.